MarkWinkler/MarkWinkler.github.io/README.md

 For the testing of Javascript, I used the online example of W3C, which presented inline scripts, onClicks and separate snippets.
 I implemented this with eventlisteners and linked it to relevant sections.
 I knew I needed to have a separate id for `popup` and `openPopup`, as each popup window would be different.
 `span` was a `getElementsByClassName` and I thought I can include this once and make use of it for all 3 popup windows.
 This did not work and unfortunately, I had to use `close1`, `close2` and `close3` (along with the duplication of CSS style).
-This was not ideal and I am sure there are better solutions, however, I was glad that I made it work nonetheless.
+This was not ideal, and I am sure there are better solutions, however, I was glad that I made it work nonetheless.

 The other testing was to do with the branching section.
 Where users could press "escape" on their keyboards to close the popup window.
-There was various solutions tested and eventually I came up with the solution by following spans javascript code.
+There were various solutions tested and eventually I came up with the solution by following spans javascript code.

-I had to ensure that these windows were sufficiently tested, so I ensured all combinations are exhaused.
+I had to ensure that these windows were sufficiently tested, so I ensured all combinations are exhausted.
 Some of this included:

 - Closing popup by clicking outside of it.
 - Closing popup by clicking on the span.
 - Closing popup by escape.

-These were then repated in all the possible combinations (Opening employer 2 first, closing with escape first.)
+These were then repeated in all the possible combinations (Opening employer 2 first, closing with escape first.)

 Additionally:

-- Pressing escape prior of opening up the popup.
+- Pressing escape prior of opening the popup.
-- Testing accross different browsers.
+- Testing across different browsers.
-- Testing accross different devices including Android and IOS.
+- Testing across different devices including Android and IOS.
 - Passing completed website over to family and friends to see if it works on their device(s) also.

 Overall, I covered a lot of different scenarios and they have worked just as intended.